 Amazingly, “The gut microbiota brain axis is a complex multiorgan bidirectional signaling system between the microbiota and the brain that plays a fundamental role in host physiology, homeostasis, development, and metabolism.”
 Wong et al, (2016).

 That means the gut and the brain are involved in this two-way communication sending signals back and forth that influences behavior.
 So yes, your gut may call the sots sometimes.

-According to this study, mice showed depressive and anxiety symptoms when their gut microbiome was altered, showing bacteria can cause one to behave in a certain way, like influence what you eat.
+According to a 2016 study in Molecular Psychiatry, mice showed depressive and anxiety symptoms when their gut microbiome was altered, showing bacteria can cause one to behave in a certain way, even influence what you eat.

-According to an article in Translation Psychiatry, published in NIH, there is accumulating evidence that there is a correlation between our guts and our brain health.
+An article in Translation Psychiatry, published in NIH, shows there is accumulating evidence that there is a correlation between our guts and our brain health.

 Per this research, ” the gut microbiota–brain axis plays a role in the pathogenesis of depression, and contributes to the antidepressant actions of certain compounds.”
 Chun Yang, et al (2017).